innominata/BepInEx-Console-Extensions/README.md

-Simple mod to allow easy use of custom colours in the console by other BepInEx mods
+Simple library to allow easy use of custom colours in the console by other BepInEx mods

-Manual Installation:

- 1. Install BepInEx
- 2. Copy the BCE.dll to your BepInEx/plugins directory

 Developer Usage: